Mia Michaels: Professional career

 The choreography for Celine Dion's "A New Day" by Michaels, under the direction of Franco Dragone at Caesars' Palace in Las Vegas, received positive reviews.
 The show features a cast of 50 dancers.
 Michaels' work can be seen in the first touring show by Cirque du Soleil, Delirium, which premiered in March 2006.
 She has created works for Madonna, Ricky Martin, Gloria Estefan, Anna Vissi, and Prince.

 Michaels is a judge and contributing choreographer for the FOX television show So You Think You Can Dance (abbreviated SYTYCD).
 She won an Emmy award for her choreography on the television series Calling You on SYTYCD.
 Her other works in film and television include Cool Women for AMC/DreamWorks Television and commercials for Mike's Hard Lemonade, Bacardi, Coldwell Banker, and Ziper.
 She also choreographed and played the character Olivia in the dance film Step Up Revolution.

 The show's executive producer, Nigel Lythgoe, confirmed on October 15, 2009, Michaels' departure from the show.
 Lythgoe thanked Michaels for her assistance during the auditions phase of season 6, which was broadcast during the fall of 2009.
 He also made it known that Michaels was welcome to return to the show at any time during season 6 or in subsequent seasons.
 Michaels later revealed she left the show to participate as a choreographer for the Canadian and Australian versions of SYTYCD.
 In addition, Michaels shared she was moving forward on several other projects, including her own choreography show, participating in a documentary/reality show, working on a clothing line, and working on a book deal.
 Michaels did choreograph a routine for So You Think You Can Dance Canada's second season finale on October 25; the theme of the piece evoked her choice to depart the franchise.
 During rehearsal in Toronto, she injured her back and could not be present for the live performance.
-On January 25, 2010 The New York Post claimed she was returning to SYTYCD for season 7.